The White Dragon (novel): Awards

 The White Dragon placed third for the annual Locus Award for Best Novel and it was one of five nominees for the annual Hugo Award for Best Novel.
 It won the Gandalf Award for Book-Length Fantasy and the Australian Ditmar Award for international fiction.

 The American Library Association in 1999 cited the two early Pern trilogies (Dragonriders and Harper Hall), along with The Ship Who Sang, when McCaffrey received the annual Margaret A. Edwards Award for her "lifetime contribution in writing for teens".

+Historical significance

+Fantasy and science fiction was a niche genre, but when the hardcover of The White Dragon appeared at grocery store checkouts, it become a bestseller and F&SF was no longer a niche genre.
+Much of the credit goes to Judy-Lynn Del Rey, who facilitated placing in the grocery stores.